 What difference can I make?
 It's a question that I ask myself a lot.
 We are called into service each and every day working with students.
 We believe in what we do.
 There are days where I walk out of school and say, "Did I make a difference?"
 However, as Jeffrey Courter reminds us, "even if I made a small difference, and everyone on the staff did the same, in time it will make a huge difference."
 Right now, our school is a great place and every time each of us makes a small difference, it makes the school even greater.
-When Monday rolls around in your school and you are not sure if you can make a difference, change your mindset because you WILL make a difference!
+Each morning when that alarm goes off, you get out of bed and put your feet on the floor not sure if you can make a difference, change your mindset because you WILL make a difference!
 Imagine the possibilities that await your students!

 I had the opportunity to present to a group of 8th graders in another district this week about our high school Academy program and at the end of the presentation their counselor walked up and said, "Wow, you are high energy, you had those kids engaged the whole time!"
 After I said thank you and got back to my car I reflected on what she said.
 The more I thought about it, "Isn't that our job?"